Binance USD Trading Up 0% Over Last 7 Days (BUSD)

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.

 Binance USD’s launch date was September 10th, 2019.
 Binance USD’s total supply is 6,197,080,489 tokens.
+Binance USD’s official Twitter account is @binance and its Facebook page is accessible here.
 Binance USD’s official website is www.binance.com/en/busd.
-Binance USD’s official Twitter account is @binance and its Facebook page is accessible here.
-The official message board for Binance USD is coinmarketcap.com/community/profile/busd.
+Binance USD’s official message board is coinmarketcap.com/community/profile/busd.

 Buying and Selling Binance USD

-It is usually not currently possible to buy alternative cryptocurrencies such as Binance USD directly using US dollars.
-Investors seeking to trade Binance USD should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Binance USD using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Binance USD directly using U.S. dollars.
+Investors seeking to trade Binance USD should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Binance USD using one of the exchanges listed above.

 Receive News & Updates for Binance USD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Binance USD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.